pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 ## Build a custom connector

-Since this is part two of my mini series \"working with APIs\" I'm using the same scenario and api as last time.
+Since this is part two of my mini series "working with APIs" I'm using the same scenario and api as last time.
 I use an open API to get the number of the day from a website called MathTOOLs.
 I will post this number in a Microsoft Teams channel afterwards.

 First of all, navigate to your [Power Automate dashboard](http://www.flow.microsoft.com).
-Select \"Data\" and then
+Select "Data" and then "Custom connectors"
-\"Custom connectors\"

 {{< image alt="custom-connector-1.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-1.png" >}}